-Perhaps because of the youthful population, Iran is considered by distributors to be a 'brand-conscious' market, even compared with other leading markets in the region, with most consumers prepared to pay a premium for a known brand.
-Iran has a higher purchasing-parity adjusted GDP than either Egypt or Turkey.
-However, the market remains price sensitive, with per capita GDP of USD4,950 and USD11,478 at purchasing power parity (PPP).
+Because of the youthful population, with those under 30 making up over half of the total population, Iran is considered by distributors to be a 'brand-conscious' market, even compared with other leading markets in the region, with most consumers prepared to pay a premium for a known brand.
+The market remains price sensitive, with per capita GDP of USD8,067 and USD13,935 at purchasing power parity (PPP).